 To protect your brand from infringement, you and Heirlume will be following these 8 steps:

 #1 Choose The Brand Elements You Want To Protect

 There are key differences to know between elements like the company's name, the company's logo, and the company's tagline.

 Colours also play a role in this regard, but they're not as crucial as the ones mentioned above because you can't trademark a colour as an element.

 Here are the key differences between them:

-- Company name: This is the official company name that will be used on all legal documents, like bank accounts and incorporation papers.
+- Company name: The official company name that will be used on all legal documents, bank accounts, incorporation papers, etc. For example, “Nike”.

-- Company logo: This is a visual representation of your business to use for marketing purposes or as an element in promotional materials.
+- Company logo: A visual representation used for marketing purposes, or as an element in promotional materials.
 For example, Nike's swoosh logo.

 Knowing these differences is crucial because you'll need to buy protection for each of these elements separately.